Sara Woods, President and CEO

 215.790.1666, Ext.
 422

-Bonnie Dugan is the Director of Communications.
-She recently earned her Master of Science degree in Nonprofit Leadership from the University of Pennsylvania and she holds a Bachelor of Arts degree in Journalism from Temple University.
+Bonnie Dugan is the Director of Communications at Philadelphia Futures.
+She earned a Master of Science degree in Nonprofit Leadership from University of Pennsylvania and holds a Bachelor of Arts degree in Journalism from Temple University.
 Prior to this role, Bonnie worked as the Manager of Marketing and Communications for Northern Children Services.
 Before making the transition to nonprofit communications, she spent four years working in the digital media industry as a web content writer, social media account manager, and website manager.
 Bonnie began her career working for homeless street newspapers in Dublin and Philadelphia.
-As a Philadelphia native, she discovered her love for community journalism at Temple University, which allowed her to give a voice to underrepresented people and communities in the city.
+She currently serves on the Board of Directors for Give and Go Athletics.
+As a Philadelphia native, Bonnie discovered her love for community journalism at Temple University, which allowed her to highlight organizations and people in the city creating significant social change.